 The horns of the blue wildebeest protrude down and to the sides, while those of a black wildebeest protrude down and then to the front.

-6. Blue And Black Wildebeest Hybrids
+8. Are There Blue And Black Wildebeest Hybrids?

 Yes, blue and black wildebeest species are known to hybridize with each other.
 In a shared habitat, blue and black wildebeest have been noted to reproduce and have fertile offspring.

-The hybrid offspring are said to be slightly bigger in size but also possess disadvantages in relation to their teeth and bones.
 While these hybrid wildebeests occur, they are mostly restricted by social behaviour and differences in habitat.

-7. Are Wildebeest Aggressive?
+9. Are Wildebeest Aggressive?

 Wildebeests are generally peaceful animals that can easily intermix with other animals and are not known for unpredictable tempers.
 Being a big animal with sharp horns, a wildebeest can inflict serious harm to its predators such as lions and leopards, so it is not completely harmless.